cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   the oprf_seed) for all clients; see {{preventing-client-enumeration}}.
 In settings where this attack is not a concern, servers may choose to not support this functionality.

+# Implementation Considerations {#implementation-considerations}

+Implementations of OPAQUE should consider addressing the following:

+- Clearing secrets out of memory: All private key material and intermediate values, including the outputs of the key exchange phase, should not be retained in memory after deallocation.
+- Constant-time operations: All operations, particularly the cryptographic and group arithmetic operations, should be constant-time and independent of the bits of any secrets.
+This includes any conditional branching during the creation of the credential response, to support implementations which provide mitigations against client enumeration attacks.
+- Deserialization checks: When parsing messages that have crossed trust boundaries (e.g. a network wire), implementations should properly handle all error conditions covered in
+{{I-D.irtf-cfrg-voprf}} and abort accordingly.

 # Security Considerations {#security-considerations}

 OPAQUE is defined and proven as the composition of two